SquadFM/Squad-Field-Manual/README.md

 * RAAS - Random Advance and Secure
 * Radio - Radio is dropped by SL.
 Within a radius of 150m around the radio, structures can be placed.
 * Rally - A mobile spawn point that the SL can drop.
 Occasionally called an "RP".
 Only your own squad can use the rally
+* Reactive armor - A type of vehicle armour that reacts in some way to the impact of a weapon to reduce the damage done to the vehicle being protected.
+It is most effective in protecting against shaped charges and specially hardened kinetic energy penetrators.
 * Recon - Reconnaissance - The observation of a region to locate the enemy or determine possible strategic features.
 * Recon Element - Reconnaissance Structure.
 Technically you can recon from anywhere, most likely from a high vantage point, like a cliff, to locate the enemy, but sometimes you might be scouting out the area via a structure.
 This structure can be very generalized - a house, tower, small bunker, the fourth floor of an apartment, etc.
 * Reee - Reee is a meme commonly used by Pepe the Frog fans to express intense rage and/or intense frustration.